Lifeboats launched after fire breaks out on Irish Ferries passenger vessel in channel

 Advertisement

-An Irish Ferries spokesperson said: "Irish Ferries can confirm ... the crew on board its ship the Isle of Innisfree were alerted to a small fire in the ship’s engine room while the ship was sailing from Dover to Calais.
-Irish Ferries crews train regularly to deal with incidents at sea, and the company has put its training into action and the fire [was] extinguished."
+An Irish Ferries spokesperson said: "Irish Ferries can confirm that Friday evening, the crew on board its ship the Isle of Innisfree successfully extinguished a small fire in the ship’s engine room while sailing from Dover to Calais.
+At the time, the Coastguard was informed and despatched three RNLI lifeboats as a precautionary measure, but they were not required to assist."

+The ferry company confirmed the ship was carrying 94 passengers and 89 crew, with all accounted for, safe and well.
+The vessel got underway again, with the assistance of a tug, to arrive at Calais port.
+A 'full investigation into the incident' in conjunction with the relevant authorities will now be carried out along with a 'necessary assessment' of repairs.

-Passengers booked on Isle of Innisfree sailings in the coming days will be transferred to alternative ships, they added.
-A total of 94 passengers and 89 crew were all safe and accounted for, the spokesperson confirmed.
+Passengers booked on Isle of Innisfree sailings in the coming days will be transferred to alternative ships.
+The spokesperson added: "In the meantime, the Isle of Innisfree’s imminent sailings have been cancelled, and affected customers are being contacted with alternative travel arrangements.
+Irish Ferries would like to sincerely apologise to all passengers affected by this evening’s incident, and the disruption to their onward journeys."